We’re now closed for good. Sorry about that. You can read a bit about why we decided to shut here.

 We offer good-quality, fairly-priced vegetarian and vegan food.
 Open from early morning, we serve a light breakfast, lunch and dinner, as well as cakes, snacks and great locally-roasted coffee.
 We have a licensed bar, but anyone of any age is welcome.
 Click for more about the cafe.

 We have a fully-equipped bike workshop upstairs, offering servicing and repairs to all types of bike.
 We also sell a range of parts and accessories, some of which you can find downstairs in the cafe, and offer maintenance tuition designed around what you want to learn.
 As well as that, we provide bike hire and bike trailer hire.
 Click for more about the workshop.

-With the cafe downstairs and a flexible space upstairs, we host live music, exhibitions, meetings, workshops, fundraisers and lots of other events.
+With the cafe downstairs and a flexible space upstairs, we host live music, exhibitions, informal meetings, fundraisers and lots of other events.
 We try to help other non-profits and voluntary groups with cheap or free space.
 Part of our mission is to provide a city centre space for non-corporate, grassroots activity.
 Click for more about live music.
 Click for more about venue hire.